DoMinhCat/C_Final/README.md

           - save to a var to insert later since still checking other cols and other criterias, insert operation is after all checks
           - check next_id != id to insert, if same then next_id++)

-IMPORTANT : replace first dummy node of col, row, first hash table
+IMPORTANT : replace first dummy node of row upon insertion